 24. Our Company has not entered into any long-term contracts with any of its customers for sale of sugar and we typically operate on the basis of orders.
-Inability to maintain regular order flow would adversely impact our revenues and profitability relationships with us without any notice and, without consequence, which could materially and adversely impact our business.
+Inability to maintain regular order flow would adversely impact our revenues and profitability

+Our Company has had long standing business relationships with various sugar customers and has been supplying our product to such customers for several years.
+However, we have not entered into any contracts with these customers and we cater to them on an order-by-order basis.
+As a result, our customers can terminate their relationships with us without any notice and, without consequence, which could materially and adversely impact our business.
 Consequently, our revenue may be subject to variability because of fluctuations in demand for our manufactured sugar product.
 Our Company's customers have no obligation to place order with us and may either cancel, reduce or delay orders.
 The orders placed by our Company's customers are dependent on factors such as the customer satisfaction with the quality of sugar that our Company provides, varieties of sugar that our Company provides, fluctuation in demand for sugar and the customer's inventory management.
 Although we place a strong emphasis on quality and timely delivery of our product, in the absence of contracts, any sudden change in the buying pattern of buyers could adversely affect the business and the profitability of our Company.